eddiechu/Ransomware-meets-loop/README.md

 Ransomware works just like it sounds – it does not interfere with basic computer functions, but instead encrypts all files and subfolder files in such as pictures, documents, and videos so they cannot be accessed, to panic users.

-What if the ransomware traverse a endless sub folder ...
+What if the ransomware meets an endless sub folder ...

 ###### Build loop folder
 1. Open command prompt, go to test folder, e.g. C:\Temp